 For the first time ever, most children do not live in traditional households.
 Instead, many children live with stepparents and/or stepsiblings.
 Others live in single-parent households or with their grandparents.
 Parenting time orders are usually involved in these situations.
 A Wheeling child custody attorney knows that the legal procedures involved are sometimes straightforward and sometimes extremely complex.
 Typically, the issues are somewhere in between these two extremes.

-Regardless of the child custody issues in your case, the sensitive attorneys at the Law Offices of Martin A. Delaney III, Ltd. are here to help.
+Regardless of the child custody issues in your case, the sensitive attorneys at the Andrea Heckman Law are here to help.
 During our initial consultation, we take as much time as necessary and we listen to you.
 Then, working together, we review your legal options, answer any questions you have, and select a course of action.
 Then, we relentlessly follow that path until we achieve the best possible results under the circumstances.

 Until fairly recently, a parenting time division usually meant some variation of the old every-other weekend and every-other-holiday model.
 This preference stemmed from the old “tender years” doctrine, which held that children were better off with their mothers than their fathers.